 Osen LLC (together with co-counsel) represents 20 families who were victims of terrorist attacks committed by the Palestinian Foreign Terrorist Organization (FTO) known as Hamas.
-The Complaint in Singer v.
+The Amended Complaint in Singer v.
 Bank of Palestine alleges that Bank of Palestine, headquartered in Ramallah, aided and abetted Hamas by knowingly providing financial services and maintaining accounts for Hamas.

 Hamas was established in December 1987 with the help of a pre-existing da’wa (social welfare) infrastructure – the network of Muslim Brotherhood institutions established by Sheikh Ahmed Yassin and other senior Muslim Brotherhood leaders in Gaza that became the backbone of Hamas’s physical infrastructure and political power base.
 Since its founding, Hamas’s da’wa organizations have played a direct role in facilitating the group’s terrorist attacks, including suicide bombings.
 For example, then-FBI Deputy Director John Pistole testified to Congress in 2003 that at least “a portion” of contributions made to Hamas fronts directly support “the terrorist organization’s military wing;” other funds also support Hamas attacks indirectly, as “any contribution to Hamas, for any purpose, frees up other funds for its planned violence.”

 The Complaint alleges that Bank of Palestine knowingly maintained accounts and facilitated international funds transfers for prominent Hamas organizations in Gaza such as Al-Mujama Al-Islami (The Islamic Center), Al-Jam’iya Al-Islamiya (The Islamic Society), and Al Salah Islamic Society, among other well-known Hamas institutions in the Gaza Strip.